In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 Then you proceed to the rest areas, where the more dangerous animals are behind glass or water.
 The animals are put in an ambience similar to their natural habitats, not just in cages.

 History geeks!
 Do you want to know every detail about the medieval town in Valencia?
 Then join an historic walking tour.

-You will hear all tales of the city’s, curiosities from the middle ages and go through more than 2000 years of history.
+You will hear city tales, curiosities from the middle ages and go through more than 2000 years of history.
 At the end of the tour, you can ask as many questions you want.

 16. Climb a tower

-One of 2 surviving gates of the old ciy walls.
+One of 2 surviving gates of the old city walls.
 The building has been used through the centuries for different purposes, such as military prison.

 You can climb to the top for a fee but to be honest the Torres de Serranos views was our preferred view.

 Nevertheless, it is worth it to see them and notice the bomb impacts on the walls.

 17. Spend your day on a flat (and tiny) Island

 Not so far from Valencia, you find a tiny island, known as the flat island.